mixbytes/tank/docs/guide/README.md

 ##### region configuration

-A region configuration provides *region options* per a region name.
+A region configuration provides *region options* for region names.

-In the simplest case, a region configuration says how many role instances to set up per region:
+In the simplest case, a region configuration says how many role instances per region should be set up:

 ```yaml
 instances: